 John Cafferty has worked at the Boston Center for Adult Education and currently teaches in the Somerville Public Schools.
 He has taught art classes at Hofstra University and the Sid Jacobson Jewish Community Center in New York.
 He holds a Master of Arts, Teaching Art Education from Tufts University and a Bachelors of Fine Arts in Cartooning and Illustration from the School of Visual Arts.

-Jay Calderin has been referred to by The Boston Globe as “a budding designer’s best friend.”
-He is the author of The Fashion Design Reference & Specification Book (formerly Form, Fit, Fashion), which the LA Times called, “a new fashion bible for designers, aspirers and the just plain curious, this tome contains all the secrets.”
-It was followed by his second book, Fashion Design Essentials, and a collaboration on a third book entitled, Fashion Design, Referenced.
+Jay Calderin is the author of The Fashion Design Reference & Specification Book, Fashion Design Essentials, and Fashion Design, Referenced.
 Jay founded and serves as the Executive Director of Boston Fashion Week and was appointed Creative Director of the first Chengdu Fashion Week in 2012.
 He is the Director of Creative Marketing and an instructor at the School of Fashion Design in Boston.
 In addition to artist demonstrations and teaching studio art classes at the Museum of Fine Arts, Boston he also facilitates a program called Fashion Tales at several branches of the Boston Public Library.
 Jay was honored by Youth Design as Mentor of the Year 2014.
 His early work as a fashion designer graced the pages of Vogue and Elle magazines.

 Joe Carrigg has a Massachusetts Teacher’s License for Grades K-12, received an Art Teaching Certificate from Massachusetts College of Art and Design (’09), and earned a BFA in Painting from Boston University (’85).
 He attended the Skowhegan School of Painting and Sculpture in Skowhegan, ME (’83) and has traveled to study artworks in France, Lichtenstein, Italy, England, and Ireland.
-For twenty-three years, Carrigg drafted, designed, etched, and sandblast carved monuments for his family’s business, Thomas Carrigg & Son Monuments, which can be seen in many local cemeteries.
+For twenty-three years, Carrigg drafted, designed, etched, and sandblast carved monuments for his family’s business, Thomas Carrigg & Son Monuments.
 Many of his artful works are in private collections, while his drawings, prints, and paintings have been shown in Massachusetts, Connecticut, and Vermont.
 He also teaches at the Brookline Arts Center and at the John D. Philbrick Public School in Roslindale.
-Currently, he is illustrating a kids’ card game about animals and their environment.

-Jim Chrisholm holds Bachelor of Science from Northeastern University and a Master of Science in Art Education from Massachusetts College of Art and Design as well as the School of the Museum of Fine Arts.
+James Chisholm holds Bachelor of Science from Northeastern University and a Master of Science in Art Education from Massachusetts College of Art and Design as well as the School of the Museum of Fine Arts.
 He also studied painting with Jan Cox, Henry Schwartz, Lux Feininger and Frank Carbone.
-James has been teaching drawing, painting and design for over 40 years.
-Jim has been on the faculty of the following schools: North Shore Community College, Endicott College, Harvard University Extension School, Peabody Essex Museum, and at the Museum of Fine Arts, Boston.
-Jim uses oils and watercolors to produce impressionistic visions of the natural world.
-He almost exclusively works outdoors, recreating the feeling of outdoor light, air, and space in his paintings of New England’s forrested environments.
+James has been teaching drawing, painting and design for over 44 years as faculty of the following schools: North Shore Community College, Endicott College, Harvard University Extension School, Peabody Essex Museum, and at the Museum of Fine Arts, Boston.
+James uses oils and watercolors to produce impressionistic visions of the natural world.
+He almost exclusively works outdoors, recreating the feeling of outdoor light, air, and space in his paintings of New England’s forested environments.

 Bill Commerford has taught core and graduate subjects at the Boston University School of Fine and Applied Art, where he received his BFA in advertising design and his MFA.
 He has also taught a History of Modern Art class at Boston State as well as Illustration, Design, and Typography at Massachusetts College of Art.
 He was the award winning typographic director of world-famous T.J.
 Lyon’s Antique Type Collection, and one of his dozens of watercolors, “The Third Moose,” was published in Yankee magazine’s anthology “The Best of Fifty Years.”
 A twenty-year teacher of watercolor and water media at the MFA, Bill is also a principal of FIVESEVENDELLE, a premiere Boston alternative art space providing exhibitions and community interactive opportunities for artists and local institutions in the Mission Hill neighborhood.

 Stacey Cushner is a Boston based painter who earned a Master’s Degree in Fine Art from Lesley University, AIB, where she concentrated in painting.
 She has taught painting at the AVA Gallery and Art Center in New Hampshire, and in 2011 won an art residency in Holland where she studied Dutch and Flemish art.
-She has received awards for her work and has exhibited widely in solo and group shows in the United States.
-Her most recent solo show, “Borrowing Forward: The New Vanitas” was at the Marran Gallery in Cambridge, Massachusetts and “Dromomania x2” at a gallery in Brooklyn.
+She has received awards for her work and has exhibited widely in solo and group shows in the United States, including “Borrowing Forward: The New Vanitas” at the Marran Gallery in Cambridge, Massachusetts and “Dromomania x2” at a gallery in Brooklyn.

 Jeff Ellse is a Boston based artist whose current work explores everyday objects that sustain and perpetuate modernity.
 He received his MFA from The Art Institute of Boston in 2009 and BFA 2006.
 He shows locally has been featured in the Boston Globe, Boston Phoenix, and Artscope.
 Ellse is also an adjunct professor of Drawing and Painting at the Art Institute of Boston.

 Sepi Golestani graduated from Tufts University and the School of the Museum of Fine Arts, Boston (SMFA) with a Master of Arts in Teaching.
-Sepi has a BS Biomedical Engineering, but since art was an inseparable part of her life, she simultaneously continued her art education during her undergraduate program and advanced her knowledge by taking different art courses.
 Sepi is a certified art teacher with more than 15 years background in painting in a variety of media, especially watercolor.
-She has taught children’s art sutdio classes and adult watercolor classes at the Museum of Fine Arts, Boston since 2013.
+She has taught children’s studio art classes and adult watercolor classes at the Museum of Fine Arts, Boston since 2013.
 Sepi currently teaches Visual Arts to elementary school students with Newton Public Schools, MA.

-Paul Goodnight work has often been a reflection of his life–from the demons he faced during the Vietnam War to the time he was incarcerated “I’ve learned that art is making me, rather then me creating it.”
-His creative efforts are nurtured and inspired by several local artists, like Allan Rohan Crite and Dana Chandler.
-Goodnight has developed his own unique aesthetic philosophy to document the humanity of people around the world.
-He often incorporates African themes and symbols to provide depths of history and culture.
-His images have appeared in television and film since 1984: Seinfeld, Arliss, Jackie Brown, The Cosby Show, Fresh Prince of Bel Air, and the Hughleys to name a few.
-Paul has been featured in numerous publications such as Architectural Digest, Ebony, Essence, People Magazine and the Boston Globe.
+Paul Goodnight has developed his own unique aesthetic philosophy to document the humanity of people around the world.
+His images have appeared in television and film since 1984, including Seinfeld, The Cosby Show, and Fresh Prince of Bel Air to name a few.
+Paul has been featured in numerous publications such as Architectural Digest, People Magazine and the Boston Globe.
 His work has been exhibited in the Museum of Fine Arts, The Museum of the National Center of African American Artists and the Smithsonian.
 He has been the recipient of many achievements and awards such as receiving a commission for the 1996 Olympics, The U.S. Sports Academy Artist of the Year Award in 1997, and the World Cup Soccer Poster of 1998.

 Karina Kadiyska earned her bachelor’s degree in painting (‘99) and master’s degree in sculpture (‘01), both from Boston University.
 Prior to her studies at BU, Karina received a solid academic art training in Moscow, and after graduating from the masters’ program, she spent two years in Carrara, Italy, further studying sculpture.
 Karina works both in 2-D and 3-D media, creating brush drawings of plants and figurative sculptures.

 Leslie Kostinas is an artist and teacher based out of Boston with a Bachelors of Fine Arts Degree in Painting from Massachusetts College of Art and Design.
-He currently makes and shows work throughout the Boston area.
-He is currently working on putting up a show at the restaurant Erbaluce in the theater district and has shown at The Perrin Gallery (‘11); The Orchard Gallery (‘11); The Hallway Gallery (‘10); and other group shows in the greater boston area.
+He has exhibited at the restaurant Erbaluce in the theater district and has shown at The Perrin Gallery (‘11); The Orchard Gallery (‘11); The Hallway Gallery (‘10); and other group shows in the greater Boston area.

 Susannah Lawrence is a multimedia artist whose works include drawing, sculpture, installation, site-specific video, interactive public art, and patented inventions.
 Her work has been exhibited nationally and abroad, and she has studied art in Australia, England, Germany, Italy, and Spain.
 For the Massachusetts College of Art and Design’s Youth Programs, she teaches sculpture, drawing, painting, and art theory.
 She is the coordinator for the Urbano Project’s Visual Art Curator Program and a mentoring instructor for the 100K Art-Science Prize Program at the Cloud Foundation in Boston.

-Morris Norvin began studying art at the age of eight at the Museum of Fine Arts, continued through high school, and then went on to graduate from the School of the Museum of Fine Arts.
-Today he teaches the very same sculpture classes he took from Ralph Rosenthal as a child at the MFA; Morris is also the founder of Stonybrook Fine Arts, an educational sculpture studio in Jamaica Plain.
+Morris Norvin began studying art at the age of eight at the Museum of Fine Arts and later graduatde from the School of the Museum of Fine Arts.
+Morris is also the founder of Stonybrook Fine Arts, an educational sculpture studio in Jamaica Plain.
 He has worked with a diverse range of materials including metal, wax, clay, wood, plasticine, paper, glass, and polymers.
 His preferred method is welded steel incorporating found, functional objects, which he terms “junk art,” and his work is mainly figurative and somewhat anatomical.